Centro (Coronel Fabriciano): Urban consolidation

 Downtown of Coronel Fabriciano in 1991.

 Located between the railway terminal and the commercial center, Pedro Nolasco Street became the main bus stop for urban and interurban public transport.
-Between the 1950s and 60s, important buildings were built, such as the Colégio Angélica, the Cine Marrocos and the Silvana Palace Hotel.
+In the 1950s and 1960s, important buildings were built, such as the Colégio Angélica, the Cine Marrocos and the Silvana Palace Hotel.
 In the 1970s, the first large building, the ten-storey Vale Verde, was built on José Cornélio Street, and the Santa Helena neighborhood was created, where the old Santa Helena Sawmill operated.
 At the time, it was considered the most modern and upmarket residential district in the city due to its proximity to the city downtown.

 Between the 1960s and the 1980s, the Centro also hosted several bars and restaurants that attracted workers from the region's steel mills.
 After the 1990s, there was a considerable reduction in the number of night-time visitors, who moved from the Centro to Magalhães Pinto Avenue.
 There are also cinemas, such as Cine Glória, built in the 1950s in the current Moacir Birro Street but replaced by Cine Marrocos in 1963, which had 1,300 seats and operated until the end of the 1980s.

 The old Calado Station was deactivated in 1979 and demolished in 1982.
 It was replaced by the Bus Terminal and the urban transport interchange, which was moved to another location in the Centro in 2008 to provide space for the Estação Square.
 At the end of the 1980s, the paving of the main streets in the Centro was renovated through the Arglurb Project; the old stone pavement was replaced with hexagonal blocks.
 Between the 1980s and 1990s, the commercial activity rose, especially in the area around Maria Mattos Street, reinforcing the importance of the business center.
 A verticalization process began in the 1990s, as there was a limited number of vacant lots in the Centro and nearby neighborhoods.
 At the end of 2021, the main streets in the center were paved.
 The old blocks were used to pave roads in the Serra dos Cocais.